freesemt/exe-as-dll-loader/README.md

 # exe-as-dll-loader
-Library for loading a exe as a dll.
+Library for loading an exe as a dll.